 Quartz Kitchen Worktops: Everything You Need To Know

 With an abundance of kitchen worktop material available on the market, quartz is one of the fastest growing, and increasingly the favoured choice for many homeowners and interior designers.
-It’s easily understandable why – the wide range of styles and patterns available, high durability, and low maintenance qualities make it ideal for the modern lifestyle.
+It’s easy to understand why – the wide range of styles and patterns available, high durability, and low maintenance qualities make it ideal for the modern lifestyle.

 We’ve developed a comprehensive range of elegantly engineered quartz kitchen worktops and we often receive questions about our quartz.
-To answer this as easily as possible, we’ve created this easy to follow infographic that answers some of the more common questions we’re asked.
+To answer these as simply as possible, we’ve created an easy to follow infographic that answers some of the more common questions we’re asked.

 To view the infographic in full, please click here.

-Quartz is a naturally occurring mineral commonly found in igneous, metamorphic and sedimentary rocks.
-Since quartz is one of nature’s hardest materials, the weaker surrounding minerals weather and erode at a quicker rate.
-As a result, over time quartz is left as a predominant mineral in weathered sediment systems such as beaches.
+Quartz is a naturally occurring mineral which is commonly found in igneous, metamorphic and sedimentary rocks.
+Since quartz is one of nature’s hardest materials, the weaker surrounding minerals will weather and erode at a quicker rate.
+As a result, over time quartz is left as the predominant mineral in weathered sediment systems such as beaches.

-While quartz surfaces may have a natural appearance due to advances in modern technology, the surfaces are actually man made.
-Quartz is not typically used as a building material.
-It needs to be bonded with resin or binders to become usable and form an extremely durable artificial stone that’s scratch, heat and stain resistant.
+While quartz surfaces may have a natural appearance due to advances in modern technology, the surfaces are actually man-made.
+It needs to be bonded with resin or binders to become usable and form an extremely durable artificial stone that is scratch, heat and stain resistant.

 The composition of quartz kitchen worktops can range from 90% to 95% quartz.
-High quality surfaces such as CRL quartz are composed of an optimum ratio of 93% natural quartz and 7% polymers, resin and various types of pigments for colouration.
+High quality surfaces such as CRL Quartz are composed of an optimum ratio of around 93% natural quartz and 7% polymers and resin, along with various types of pigments for colouration.

-Resin cures to form polymers, a long repeating chain of molecules.
+The resin cures to form polymers, a long repeating chain of molecules.
 If the resin content in the mixture is too high, it can cause problems during installation as it will absorb water, resulting in slab expansion.
 The higher the resin content, the more porous and less scratch resistant the slab will become.
 However, if the quartz content is too high, the slab can be brittle and have less stability.
-That’s why the correct ratio is so significant to ensure consumers get the most of out their beautifully engineering stone for their kitchen, bathroom and floor.
+That’s why the correct ratio is so significant to ensure consumers get the most of out their beautifully engineered stone for their kitchens and bathrooms.

-In 1963, the northeast Italy company Breton developed engineered stone and licensed the process to more than 50 companies around the world.
-While manufacturers add their own flare and twist into their quartz surfaces, they all work off the original brevetto.
+In 1963, Breton, a company in the northeast of Italy, developed engineered stone and licensed the process to more than 50 companies around the world.
+While manufacturers add their own flair and twist into their quartz kitchen worktops, the basis of the manufacturing process has remained the same.

-According to Moh’s Scale of Mineral Hardness, quartz is rated 7.
-Making quartz one of the hardest naturally occurring minerals on earth.
-It’s much harder, stronger and more durable compared to other countertop stones such as granite, which is rated 6.
+According to Moh’s Scale of Mineral Hardness, quartz is rated 7 – making quartz one of the hardest naturally occurring minerals on earth.
+It’s much harder, stronger and more durable than other countertop stones such as granite, which is rated 6.

 It’s no small challenge for homeowners selecting which work surface material they want to use for their new kitchen.
-The choice between quartz, marble and granite can be tough.
-Whilst on the outside, they all appear to be composed of purely natural stone and perform alike, each have their own unique pros and cons when you look into them deeper.
+The choice between quartz kitchen worktops and their marble or granite alternatives can be tough.
+Whilst on the outside, they all appear to be composed of natural stone and perform alike, each have their own unique pros and cons when you look into them deeper.

 Marble countertops epitomise elegance, it’s a timeless trend for interior designers.
 However, marble is relatively soft, making it prone to scratches, chipping and potentially cracks from heavy impact.
 Everyday items such as lemon juice and wine can stain the surface due to its porous nature.
 It also requires sealing at least twice a year to prevent bacterial growth in the pores.

 Granite is composed of a mixture of minerals, which give granite the variety of colours and crystal textures you see in granite countertops.
-Many people favour granite as a kitchen countertop material as it’s stronger and less porous compared to marble.
-It only requires sealing once a year.
+Granite is stronger and less porous in comparison to marble and only requires sealing once a year.
 Since granite slabs are 100% natural, each slab is completely unique, no two sheets are alike.
-However, when you compare granite to quartz countertops, the consistency of colours and patterns are compromised because of this natural variation.
+When you compare granite to quartz countertops, the consistency of colours and patterns are compromised because of this natural variation.

-Quartz kitchen worktops can be customised to minic granite or marble.
-Homeowners can still experience the aesthetic and liveliness of natural stone without the maintenance hassle.
+Quartz kitchen worktops can be customised to mimic granite or marble.
+Homeowners can still experience the aesthetic and liveliness of natural stone without the maintenance hassles.
 Quartz is more durable than granite and has a guaranteed longevity of around 25 years.
 The non-porous nature of polymers used prevents the build-up of bacteria and mould, so no special cleaning products are needed.
-It’s one of the most hygienic surfaces available for kitchen spaces.
-There are no staining issues associated with marble and granite countertops.
-The surfaces only needs to be wiped down to prevent stains from setting in.
-Nor does these surfaces require sealing like other countertops to maintain their shine and integrity.
+It’s also one of the most hygienic surfaces available for kitchen spaces.
+There are none of the staining issues that are associated with marble and granite countertops – the surface only needs to be wiped down to prevent stains from setting in.

-If you’ve found our infographic useful, you can view the full infographic here or Pin it to Pinterest!
+If you’ve found our infographic useful, you can view the full version here or Pin it to Pinterest!

 Add the below code to your website to feature this infographic: